Top 7 Best Coffee Beans For Cold Brew Reviewed

 On a hot summer day, do you really want to go for a steaming espresso?
 Wouldn’t you rather have a refreshing ice-cold caffeinated treat with all the best taste nuances of your favorite beans?
 That’s what cold brew is all about.
 It might seem like a fad, but we don’t see it going away anytime soon.
 Instead of fighting over the “proper” way (and temperature) to brew your coffee drink of choice, let’s embrace the weird and make most of the cold brew, shall we?

-First, let us introduce the seven varieties that made it to our shortlist.
+First, let us introduce the seven good coffee beans for cold brew that made it to our shortlist.
 All come with their fair share of pros and cons, and we’ll share more on those in a minute.

 First, let us dispel the common misconception about cold brew being a new development.
 The method comes from Japan, where it was the only acceptable way to brew java for centuries.
 The local caffeine lovers enjoyed both the immersion and drip methods without ever heating the water.
 The recent uptick in the popularity of this method across the globe means cold brewing is here to stay.

-Before we dive into the specifics, let us set one thing straight first.
+Before we dive into the specifics of choosing the best coffee beans to use for cold brew, let us set one thing straight first.
 Iced coffee is not the same as a cold brew.
 The former uses traditional brewing methods, such as espresso, pour-over, or French press, and lowers the temperature by pouring it over ice cubes.
 The latter does not involve hot water at all.

 What makes cold brew different from any other method?
 The answer lies in the chemistry of steeping.
 At low temperatures, the transfer of flavor from the beans to water runs slower, and a different set of chemical compounds is released.
 For one, cold brew contains more caffeine than any other coffee drink made with the same amount of beans.
 Therefore, you shouldn’t have more than two cups per day to avoid health issues.
 While the pH level of hot and cold brews is the same, the latter holds a lower titratable acid concentration that makes for lower overall acidity of the drink.